tnovas/streamlabs/README.md

 ```

 ## Add Donation:
-For add donations you have to make a call `addDonations` with object params
+For add donations you have make a call `addDonations` with object params
 ```
 {
 	name: 'Name of user donation',